kobbieessel/Speed_Monitoring_System/README.md

 1. Object triggers **Sensor 1** → record `previous_time` (µs)
 2. Object triggers **Sensor 2** → record `time_now` (µs)
 3. Time difference:
+---
+## **How to Use**

+- Power the Arduino Uno R4 WiFi.
+- Place the object in front of the first IR sensor to trigger measurement.
+- Move the object through the second IR sensor.
+- Speed is displayed on the LCD in meters per second (m/s).
+- Serial Monitor (115200 baud) prints:
+  - Time difference (µs)
+  - Calculated speed (cm/s)
+---
 ## **Testing Notes**

 - Speed values in mph were too small to be clearly visible on the LCD.